 - discharge upgrades

-Renee practically grew up on MCB Camp Pendleton working on base from 18 to 28 years of age and is intimately familiar with the lifestyle, the politics, the lingo, and the Uniform Code of Military Justice.
+Renee practically grew up on MCB Camp Pendleton working on base from 18 to 28 years of age and is intimately familiar with the military lifestyle, politics, and terminology, as well as the Uniform Code of Military Justice.

 Charges in the military can affect service members far more severely than “just” a conviction- they can also result in the loss of benefits earned by tireless service and a discharge rating that can impact your ability to move forward into the future.